deepakkumar1984/SuperchargedArray/README.md

 ## Accelerated Version
-System.ArrayExtension is not all about simplicity, it is well defined to execute the code on special hardwares like Intel GPU, NVIDIA, AMD cards.
+SuperchargedArray is not all about simplicity, it is well defined to execute the code on special hardwares like Intel GPU, NVIDIA, AMD cards.
 Below is the simple performance test done to process 100 million executions.
 And see the result:

 ```csharp
 public void Run()